maxamillion/rhoai-security-manifest/README.md

 ./rhoai_security_manifest.sh --check-deps --verbose
 ```

-If dependencies are missing, the script will provide specific installation instructions based on your system's package manager.
+If dependencies are missing, the scripts will provide specific installation instructions based on your system's package manager.

-### Environment Variables
+## Environment Variables

-You can also configure the script using environment variables:
+You can configure the main registry tool using environment variables:

-**Core Configuration**:
 - `RHOAI_VERSION` - RHOAI version to generate manifest for
 - `REGISTRY_URL` - Container registry base URL
 - `OPENSHIFT_VERSION` - OpenShift version for operator index